-- 5.24 TOBACCO: Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g., electronic hookahs) is prohibited.
+5.24 TOBACCO: Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco lookalikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs) is prohibited.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.
-(See sections 4.1 4.2, 4.4). - 5.25 WEAPONS: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property.
+(See sections 4.1 - 4.2, 4.4).

+5.25 WEAPONS: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a weapon, either concealed or open to view, on school property.
 A weapon includes a dangerous weapon, firearm or hazardous object, as further defined below.
-All weapons shall be confiscated and given to the school resource officer or other law enforcement agencies as appropriate.
-The disposition of confiscated weapons shall be determined by the principal, in conjunction with law enforcement.
+All weapons shall be confiscated and given to Safety and Security or other law enforcement agencies as appropriate.
+The disposition of confiscated weapons shall be determined by the Superintendent or his/her designee, in conjunction with law enforcement.
 There is no exception for students who have a valid legal license to carry a weapon.